pearsedarcy/m-buildz/README.md

 2. The accessibility score was also reduced by some elements of aria-labels not matching the text content of the anchor links.
 This was fixed by ensuring all aria-labels contained the text nested within the anchor links.

+#### Unresolved

+Without the use of Javascript, I was unable to make the mobile navigation menu close when one of the links are clicked.
+This leaves the user needing to click the burger menu again to close the menu.

 ## Deployment

 The site was deployed live using [GitHub Pages](https://pages.github.com/).